 The Government of Ontario/Dentistry Scholarship in Science and Technology - OGSST

 Two awards are currently held by the Graduate Department of Dentistry.
 Each award is currently valued at \$15,000 per annum.
-Awards to be allocated on the basis of excellence in academic and research activities.
+Awards

 Ontario Society for Preventive Dentistry - Public Health Research Fellowship